Deboleena/boson/README.md

 # boson
-Developing Libraries for Distributed Computing in R and Python on the Cloud Deboleena Mukhopadhyay
+#### Distributed Computing in R and Python on AWS cloud.

+Deboleena Mukhopadhyay, Chiranjit Mukherjee